-- The donor must first donate the funds. - The donor should clearly indicate the purpose of the donation. - The charter school will then carry out the purchase through its purchasing system and in accordance with its purchasing guidelines and California law. - When supplies or equipment are purchased using donated funds, the supplies or equipment become the property of the charter school. - All equipment and supplies purchased for the charter school must be shipped to the charter school's address. - The donor's address may not be used for purchases made for the charter school using donated funds.
+The charter school will then carry out the purchase through its purchasing system and in accordance with its purchasing guidelines and California law.
+When supplies or equipment are purchased using donated funds, the supplies or equipment become the property of the charter school.
+All equipment and supplies purchased for the charter school must be shipped to the charter school's address.
+The donor's address may not be used for purchases made for the charter school using donated funds.